Whtery1087/CatDogVision/README.md

 - `pip install -r requirements.txt` - Install all required libraries.
 - `python train.py` - Train your model.
 - `python test.py` - Test your model.
+- `pip freeze > requirements.txt` - generate new requirements.txt (ONLY FOR CONTRIBUTORS)

 4. You can now start working with the project.